STAR focuses on creating STEM access to activities, information, opportunities, and networks.

 This collaboration yields just over 50 graduates each year, all headed to a variety of college opportunities.

-- College and Transfer Student Preparation Kindergarten through 12th grade Low-income First Generation College Prep
+- College and Transfer Student Preparation Kindergarten through 12th grade College Prep First Generation Low-income

 CalSTAR is UC Berkeley’s competitive high-power rocketry team.
 Founded in Fall 2015 in a university without an aerospace engineering program, STAR is comprised of a medley of audacious and wildly curious students with a burning passion for space.